spring-tips/kotlin-security/README.md

 DSLs are most useful not when swapping out implementations of a given type, but when describing rules or customizing behavior.
 So, we'll use the Spring Security DSL to customize the authorization behavior.

 The following is a Spring Boot-based application that uses Spring Security.
+I generated a new project from the [Spring Initializr](http://start.Spring.io) that uses Kotlin, and uses Spring Security and Spring Boot 2.3.M2 or later.
 It uses the functional bean registration DSL to programatically register beans.
 We talked about programatic bean registration [in a _Spring Tips_ video from waaaaay back in 2017](https://spring.io/blog/2017/03/01/spring-tips-programmatic-bean-registration-in-spring-framework-5).
 Granted, that video demonstrated its use in Java, but the application is basically the same in Kotlin: you register a bean by wrapping it a call to the `bean` function.

 The first bean is the `InMemoryUserDetailsManager`.
 The second bean is a functional HTTP endpoint, `/greetings`.
 When an HTTP request comes in, we extract the authenticated principal from the current request, extract the name and then build a `ServerResponse` whose body will be represented by a `Map<String,String>`.